voytas75/JupyterNotebookLearn/README.md

         These control flow statements are powerful tools for creating dynamic and flexible programs.
 By utilizing if-else statements, loops, and conditional expressions, you can control the flow of your code and make it more efficient.

-        As your Quantum CodeWizard Tutor, I'll guide you through practical examples and exercises to help you master these control flow statements.
+        I'll guide you through practical examples and exercises to help you master these control flow statements.
 Let's continue our coding journey and enhance your programming skills! 🚀💻🔍

   2. **Functions**:
      - Understand how to define and use functions in Python to encapsulate reusable blocks of code.